adayoung/sage/html/_sources/quickstart.txt

 method and pass it two parameters.
 The ``pattern`` is what we match against and the ``type`` is the type of trigger it is (in this case 'regex').
-We 'wrap' :py:meth:`exits` with the decorator to :py:data:`~sage.matching.Matchable.bind` it to the trigger it creates for us.
+We 'wrap' :py:meth:`exits` with the decorator to :py:data:`~sage.matching.Matchable.bind` it to the trigger it creates for you.

 In Sage, triggers and aliases are better known as `matchables` since they are identical.
 Methods bound to matchables like :py:meth:`exits` accept a single